Japan's First Female Governing-party Leader Is an Ultra-conservative Star in a Male-dominated Group

 A drummer in a heavy-metal band and a motorbike rider as a student, Takaichi has called for a stronger military, more fiscal spending for growth, promotion of nuclear fusion, cybersecurity and tougher policies on immigration.

-Takaichi has backed the LDP policy of having women serve in their traditional roles of being good mothers and wives.
+Takaichi has backed financial support for women's health and fertility treatment as part of the LDP policy of having women serve in their traditional roles of being good mothers and wives.
 But she also recently acknowledged her struggles with menopausal symptoms and stressed the need to educate men about female health to help women at school and work.

 She is a wartime history revisionist and China hawk.
 She regularly visits Yasukuni Shrine, which Japan’s neighbors consider a symbol of militarism, though she has declined to say what she would do as prime minister.